kumiori/irrevolutions/paper/paper.md

 3. A constrained eigen-inequality in a convex cone; originating from a second order eigenvalue problem indicating stabilty of the system (or lack thereof).

 These numerical tools can be used to study general evolutionary problems formulated in terms of fully nonlinear functional operators in spaces of high or infinite dimension.
 In this context, systems can have surprising and complicated behaviours such as symmetry breaking bifurcations, endogenous pattern formation, localisations, and separation of scales.
-Our solvers can be extended or adapted to a variety of systems described by an energetic principle (or unilateral stability law, see [1] below).
+Our solvers can be extended or adapted to a variety of systems described by an energetic principle **formulated as in [1]** ~~(or unilateral stability law, see [1] below)~~.

-We exploit the solvers to attack the following abstract problem which encodes a selection principle:
-$$
-P(0):\text{ Given } T >0, \text{ find an } \text{ irreversible-constrained evolution } y_t$$
-$$y_t: t\in [0, T]\mapsto X_t
-\text{ such that}$$
-$$\text{[Unilateral Stability]} \qquad E(y_t) \leq E(y_t + z), \quad \forall z \in V_0 \times K^+_0\qquad [1]$$

-Above, $T$ defines a horizon of events.
-The system is represented by its total energy $E$ and $X_t$ is the time-dependent space of admissible states.
-A generic element of $X_t$ contains a macroscopic field that can be externally driven (or controlled, e.g. via boundary conditions) and an internal field (akin to an internal degree of order).
-In the applications of fracture, the kinematic variable is a vector-valued displacement $u(x)$ and the degree of order $\alpha(x)$ controls the softening of the material.
-Irreversibility applies to the internal variable, hence an <abbr >irreversible-constrained</abbr> evolution is a mapping parametrised by $t$ such that $\alpha_t(x)$ is non-decreasing with respect to $t$. **The kinematic variable is subject to bilateral variations belonging to a linear subset of a Sobolev vector space $V_0$, whereas ** ~~Remark that~~ the test space for the internal order parameter $K^+_0$ only contains positive fields owing to the irreversibility constraint.
-The main difficulties are to correctly enforce unilateral constraints and to account for the changing nature of the space of variations.

 ## Software